Zewde Gebre-Sellassie: Career

 In November 1974, the Provisional Military Administrative Council's (Derg) summary execution of high government officials of the previous regime forced Zewde to go into exile.
 He eventually became vice-president of the United Nations Economic and Social Council, and subsequently worked for several years as advisor to the secretariat of the United Nations.
 Throughout his service, he received national honors from at least seven sovereign states, including the Federal Republic of Germany.
 Together with some other prominent Ethiopians, he attempted to mediate between Ethiopia and Eritrea in 1998.

-Legacy

-Scholars of African history often compare the passing away of a knowledgeable person to a library consumed by conflagration.
-That is precisely what happened when the Ethiopian luminary, Dr. Dejazmatch Zewde Gebre-Sellassie, died of illness in Addis Ababa on 15 December 2008.
-He harmoniously combined oral tradition with profound western education, readily availing of them to any academic who sought his assistance.
-His popularity among people from all walks of life was immense.
-His funeral, which took place at the patriotic cemetery of the Trinity Cathedral, was attended by a huge crowd of mourners.
-The lawyer Ato Tasoma Gebre Mariam, who delivered the eulogy, praised him for his contribution to the various Ethiopian codes of law.
-A week-long exhibition of Zewde’s works and photos, accompanied by speeches by scholars and family members, was held in his memory at the main campus of Addis Ababa University.